Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/tracking/clamp_to.rst

-One benefit is that when you are working with *Clamp To*, it is easier to see what your owner will be doing; since you are working in the 3D View, it will just be a lot more precise than sliding keys around on a F-Curve and playing the animation over and over.
+One benefit is that when you are working with *Clamp To*, it is easier to see what your owner will be doing; since you are working in the 3D View, it will just be a lot more precise than sliding keys around on an F-Curve and playing the animation over and over.

 A downside is that unlike in the :doc:`Follow Path constraint </rigging/constraints/relationship/follow_path>`,